-- 1. The final grade must average an 80 or higher in Algebra II.
-This average includes the final grades for both semesters. - 2.
-OR have completed Pre-Calculus.
+- 1. Rising seniors must average 80 or higher in Algebra II.
+This average includes all four quarters as well the midterm and final exams for both semesters. - 2.
+OR have completed Pre-Calculus. - 3.
+Students cannot be currently enrolled in Pre-Calculus.